Eyebrow flash

-The eyebrow flash is an unconscious social signal, a raising of the eyebrows for about a sixth of a second that communicates a wish to approach another whom the sender recognizes and is preparing for social contact (such as a greeting).
+The eyebrow flash is an unconscious social signal, a raising of the eyebrows for about a fifth of a second that communicates a wish to approach another whom the sender recognizes and is preparing for social contact (such as a greeting).
 People generally return an eyebrow flash, unless they do not recognize the sender, or the sender looks away immediately after.
 The message must be interpreted in context.
 Psychologists and sociologists say that eyebrow raising can be a reaction to fear or surprise.

 Measurement

 Grammer et al. define an eyebrow flash as a contraction of the inner brow raiser muscle (M. Frontalis, pars medialis) and the outer brow raiser muscle (M. frontalis, pars lateralis) as defined by the Facial Action Coding System.
 An eyebrow flash is subdivided into three time intervals: the onset (the time during which the eyebrows raise to their maximal position), the apex (the time during which the eyebrows are in their maximal position), and the offset (the time during which the eyebrows lower to their original state).